 How we test photo printers

-Every printer we test goes through a battery of tests, and photo printing is part of that package.
+Every printer we review goes through a number of specialized benchmark tests as part of our evaluation, and photo printing is part of that package.
 Whether it's a large inkjet or a pocket-sized mobile photo printer, we print a handful of photos, timing how long each print takes and examining the quality of every picture.
 We pay close attention to color accuracy, transitions between different shades, and whether flesh tones are true to life.
 We also watch for clarity of fine details and realistic textures.

 In addition to print quality and speed, we also calculate the cost of printing.
 By dividing the estimated yield of each cartridge or refill, we can determine the average cost for each individual page or photo print.
 Where high-capacity ink cartridges and value-priced packages are available, we make sure to include those in our calculations.